 Similar to Arrows, a Pierce attack will upgrade an Open Light Wound Torso to an Open Mortal Wound or add an Open Mortal Wound to a torso that already has a Treated Mortal Wound.
 Successfully landing a Pierce attack on an Open Light Wound Limb or Treated Mortal Wound Limb will simply do a point of damage to the target.
-This version of Pierce attack is NOT negated by Bypass Protection of heavy armor but it is negated by defensive auras such as Protection and Mage Armor.
+This form of Pierce cannot be used in a grapple.
+This version of Pierce attack is NOT downgraded by Bypass Protection of heavy armor but it is absorbed by defensive auras such as Protection and Mage Armor.

 Additional Effect: Pierce also allows you to land attacks in combat that will bypass armor, dealing damage directly to hit points.
 You must wind up an attack, announce "Pierce", and then attack with a Short sized weapon.
-If the attack is successful, it will bypass armor points regards if it hits armor or not.
+If the attack is successful, it will bypass armor points regardless if it hits armor or not.
 If unsuccessful, it does nothing similar to any failed melee attack.
-This version of Pierce attack is negated by Bypass Protection of heavy armor and it is also negated by defensive auras such as Protection and Mage Armor.
+This version of Pierce can be used in a grapple.
+This version of Pierce attack is downgraded by Bypass Protection of heavy armor and it is also absorbed by defensive auras such as Protection and Mage Armor.